AKIvan/akivan.github.io/_posts/2021-02-09-Multi-Region-Cross-Account-CodePipeline.md

             Modes:
               - LOCAL_CUSTOM_CACHE

+### CodePipeline

 Then we starting with the pipeline service or CodePipeline

       Pipeline:
         Type: AWS::CodePipeline::Pipeline